Calculate homicide arrest rates

 - In the Contents pane, uncheck City_Black_Unsolved_Rates and check Homicides.

 By this point in the analysis, your Contents pane has a large number of layers.
 To reduce the amount of space they take up in the pane, you can collapse their symbology by clicking the arrow next to the layer name.

 - Right-click Homicides, point to Data, and choose Export Features.

-The Export Features pane appears.
-The Homicides layer is already chosen as the input feature layer.
+The Export Features window appears.
+The Homicides layer is already chosen for Input Features.

 You can create an expression to export only a subset of all homicides.
 You'll create an expression to ensure your exported layer contains only homicides that occurred in Buffalo.

-- Click New expression.
-Create an expression that reads Where City is equal to Buffalo.
+- Expand the Filter tab, and under Expression, build an expression that reads Where City is equal to Buffalo.

 - Click OK.